STORM-IRIT/Radium-Engine/Docs/model.md

 Entities and components have been designed so that the engine is modular in terms of features.
 It is expected that most interesting works will be done by Systems defined in *Plugins*.
 Each plugin can define its System (and the corresponding Components).

 We use a compile-time plugins loading mechanism.
-When running `cmake`, it will list the contents of the  `src/Plugins/` directory and add them to be compiled with the projet, and automatically generate the code to include the plugins Systems in the main application.
+When running `cmake`, it will list the contents of the  `src/Plugins/` directory and add them to be compiled with the project, and automatically generate the code to include the plugins Systems in the main application.

 ### Requirements

 For this automated build to work the plugins are required to follow these requirements
-* The plugin code must be in a subfolder of the `src/Plugins/` directory.
+* The plugin code must be in a sub-folder of the `src/Plugins/` directory.
 * The folder name is taken to be the _base name_ of the plugin.
 If the directory name is `BaseName`, then
  * Plugin code must be in `namespace BaseNamePlugin`
  * The system defined by the plugin must be named `BaseNamePlugin::BaseNameSystem`
- * It must be defined in a header located at the top of the plugin subfolder, named `BaseNameSystem.hpp` (its full path should be `src/Plugins/Basename/BasenameSystem.hpp`)
+ * It must be defined in a header located at the top of the plugin sub-folder, named `BaseNameSystem.hpp` (its full path should be `src/Plugins/Basename/BasenameSystem.hpp`)
  * The system must inherit from `Engine::System` and have a default empty constructor.